 Upon the consummation of the Merger, the Company gave effect to the issuance of 127,333,290 shares of Common Stock for the previously issued RTP common stock and PIPE Shares that were outstanding at the Closing Date.
-The Company raised \$1,067.9 million of proceeds including the contribution of \$232.9 million of cash held in RTP's trust account from its initial public offering, net of redemptions oRTP public stockholders of \$424.2 million and reimbursements for RTP's expenses of \$33.3 million, and \$835.0 million of cash in connection with the PIPE Financing.
+The Company raised \$1,067.9 million of proceeds including the contribution of \$232.9 million of cash held in RTP's trust account from its initial public offering, net of redemptions of RTP public stockholders of \$424.2 million and reimbursements for RTP's expenses of \$33.3 million, and \$835.0 million of cash in connection with the PIPE Financing.
 The Company incurred \$50.4 million of transaction costs, consisting of banking, legal, and other professional fees, of which \$41.3 million was related to common stock issued during the Merger and was recorded as a reduction to additional paid-in capital.
-The remaining \$9.1 million was related to Earnout Shares and was expensed immediately upon consummation of the Merger as transaction expenses related to the Merger in the consolidated statements of operations.
+The remaining \$9.1 million was related to the Merger in the consolidated statements of operations.